zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 - Start the relayer with `node relayer.js` to show that event is not getting processed.
 Printed events are events happened on subnet.
 Since there is no blocks building on my local subnet other than my own, my old burns are considered old and therefore shown
 - Start the relayer with `node relayer.js <blockNumber>` ton show that event will be processed and will be printed as "OLD: "
 - Check balances on both chains to confirm that old lock event on avax has been processed by relayer and tokens have been minted on avax

+### Trobule Shoot Common Issues

+Things to check out;

+- Error while compiling contracts
+  - You have updated compiler version to 0.8.7 from harhat.config.js.
+  - You have run `npm i @openzeppelin/contracts`.
+- Error while running scripts
+  - Both accounts on both chains have some native token so that they can send transactions.
+  - Folder structures and file names are as suggested.
+In our scripts we access the contract abis and bytecodes directly from the files that are created by hardhat.
+Those files are created according to your file structure and if you changed the strcuture, imports might fail.
+  - You have your private keys inside .env file and you have downloaded dotenv package by running `npm i dotenv`.
+  - Your subnet has NativeMinter precompile with bridgeAdmin account as the admin.
+  - You have created contractAddresses.js file inside variables folder.
+If you did not created this file, deploy.js would fail.

+## Conclusion

+Congratulations!
+You have created a bridge between avax C-chain and your subnet to use an ERC-20 token as a gas token.

+Things achieved:

+- Understood general design of bridges.
+- Implemented bridge contracts.
+- Used NativeMinter precompile.
+- Created a relayer application to communicate with both chains.
+- Tested relayer to make sure communication between chains are established.
+- Used ERC-20 token as the gas token on the subnet.